tsipkens/bidias/README.md

 This package is used in evaluating the transfer function of the particle mass analyzers (PMAs), such as the aerosol particle mass analyzer (APM) and centrifugal particle mass analyzer (CPMA).
 The package also contains some standard reference functions used in `tfer_DMA.m`.

-The corresponding repository can be found at [https://github.com/tsipkens/mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma).
+The original repository can be found at [https://github.com/tsipkens/mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma).
+The current implementation corresponds to v1.3 of that code.

 #### +kernel